-- The Tampere Convention treaty simplifies the use telecommunication equipment across borders. - The Tampere Convention calls on States to facilitate prompt telecommunication assistance to mitigate the impact of a disaster, and covers both the installation and operation telecommunication services. - Barriers include the licensing requirements to use allocated frequencies, restrictions on the import of telecommunication equipment, as well as limitations on the movement of humanitarian teams.
+The Tampere Convention calls on States to facilitate prompt telecommunication assistance to mitigate the impact of a disaster, and covers both the installation and operation telecommunication services.

+Barriers include the licensing requirements to use allocated frequencies, restrictions on the import of telecommunication equipment, as well as limitations on the movement of humanitarian teams.